jkvor/emysql/README.md

 	mysql> create table hello_table (hello_text char(20));
 	mysql> grant all privileges on hello_database.* to hello_username@localhost identified by 'hello_password';

 The tests currently check access to the database (environment suite) and the same functionality as the samples (basics suite).
+The rest is for Unicode and  UTF-8 (unicode_SUITE).

 You see the test results when opening test/index.html with a browser.
 It should look like this: